 Day 10 – Mitzpe Ramon

-We woke up at 6.30AM and had breakfast at the Americana Hotel Eilat.
+Woke up at 6.30AM and had breakfast at the Americana Hotel Eilat.
 Breakfast was even more amazing than dinner with all sorts of foods: salads, hummus, sausages, lots of grilled vegetables, various types of cheese, cereal, cakes, scrambled & boiled eggs, halva, pancakes and so much more.
 Honestly it was one of the most complete breakfasts I’ve ever seen, they even had pasta and an omelette / fried egg station with these made to order.

-The hike we did was all encompassing and for this reason I thoroughly recommend it!
+The hike I did was all encompassing and for this reason I thoroughly recommend it!
 You need to park the car at the Mt.
 Ardon parking then follow the blue trail for about 2hrs and then take the green trail once it intersects the blue trail.
 This is paramount as the complete blue trail hike is 5-7hrs which is more that you want on a summer day in the desert.
 The hike is hard but not exhaustingly hard.
 The most strenuous part is actually going down Mt.
 Ardon as it’s a steep descent through rocks.
-The hike is complete as it passes through so many geological landscapes, different kinds and colors of rock, rocky floor, sand, etc. We saw manure but didn’t see any animals.
+The hike is complete as it passes through so many geological landscapes, different kinds and colors of rock, rocky floor, sand, etc. I saw manure but didn’t see any animals.
 Also, there are poop shaped rocks.

 I must say, that one day in Mitspe Ramon is definitely not enough.
 There is so much to do including multiple hikes, star gazing, 4×4 exploration and more.
 If you try to replicate this trip definitely add more time to it.